GMAT Study Guide: How To Study and Prepare for the GMAT or GRE

 To ensure parity in programs, Wharton requires applicants to take the GMAT or GRE (or the EA for those with at least 8 years of full-time work experience), which are diagnostic of intellectual aptitude, as well as preparation in the analytical disciplines.
 Applicants’ willingness to undertake the preparation for these tests is an important signal to the Admissions Committee.
 The tests are also an indicator for the applicant of what to expect in Wharton’s EMBA program.

-If you are uncertain about which test to take, schedule a chat with a member of the Admissions Committee.
-Check out the study guide below for study tips from admissions staff and alumni.
+If you are uncertain about which test to take, check out the study guide below for study tips from admissions staff and alumni.

 How to Study for the GMAT & GRE